8 Helpful Ways To Support Your Partner After The Death Of A Parent

 Grief can be uncomfortable and complicated.
 You might wonder why the death of an abusive parent, for example, is hitting your partner so hard.

 “We grieve for those we love, those we like, even for those we hate, and for those who abused us,” Kessler says.
 “We don’t grieve for people we’re indifferent to.
 You will grieve for the father who abused you but also for the ideal father or mother you should have had but didn’t.”

 The questions you ask your partner don’t have to elicit deep, meaningful soliloquies about the death.
 You can simply ask, “How are you doing?” or “What is this like for you right now?” says psychologist Daniel Singley, Ph.D., director of the Center for Men’s Excellence in San Diego.

-“Don’t try to cheer them up, and don’t expect grief to happen on a timeline or follow the phases of grief,” Singley says.
+“Don’t try to cheer them up, and don’t expect grief to happen on a timeline,” Singley says.
 “It may or may not.”